 Brittany Petisce - Johnston, RI

 I first spoke with Stephanie the week before my wedding day.
 At the time, I was experiencing feelings of fear and doubt in regards to the man I was intending to marry.
 It made me sad, confused, and frustrated, and I was receiving no clear answer to my prayers.
 Stephanie carefully listened when I explained my situation, and she asked questions to better understand what I was going through.
-My main takeaway from our conversation was understanding the four core needs of a man (husband) verses the four core needs of a woman (wife) and how they are different yet complimentary.
-I realized that he was not meeting many of my own core needs as a woman and I also was not meeting many of his core needs as a man either.
+My main take-away from our conversation was understanding the four core needs of a man (husband) verses the four core needs of a woman (wife) and how they are different, yet complimentary.
+I realized that he was not meeting many of my own core needs as a woman, and I was not meeting many of his core needs as a man.

 Our relationship at the time was heading down a path that was completely opposite of God’s order laid out in Ephesians.
 Stephanie gave me examples of how I can meet his needs, and in turn, it would motivate him to want to meet mine.
 Since my husband is very teachable and committed to our relationship, he was willing to put the work in, too.